 I am dumbfounded by this event.
-My friend had never known Christ, and had never in her life heard the gospel, beyond what he had said from the pulpit.
+My friend had never in her life heard the gospel, beyond what he had said from the pulpit.
 He could have presented the good news of the gospel of Jesus Christ to my friend instead of simply rejecting her.
 At this point, over a decade later, I am in a position to present the gospel to her.
 She graciously declines, but I continue to pray that she will one day see that God loves and adores her and does not reject her.
 The church desperately needs to look more carefully into this matter and engage gay people, rather than reject them.

 Consider another example, this one involving a gay Christian who believes that Scripture condemns homosexuals.
 “As a gay Christian [man], I am looking at two possibilities for my life: I could marry another man, and live the rest of my life with nagging doubts that I have sacrificed my relationship with God for this marriage.
 Or, I could choose not to marry a man, and blame God for the loneliness that I feel.
 There’s a third option, and that’s to kill myself now, while I still am in good relationship with God.” -Anonymous

 The following are statistics from a study published by Andrew Marin in 2016: